Elcesaites: Eusebius ()

-Epiphanius (c.
-310/20 – 403)
+Epiphanius ()

 A century and a half later, Epiphanius of Salamis found it in use among the Sampsæans, descendants of the earlier Elcesaites, and also among the Essenes and many other Ebionite communities.
-We learn further from Epiphanius that the book condemned virginity and continence and made marriage obligatory.
+Epiphanius also mentions that the book condemned virginity and continence and made marriage obligatory.
 It permitted the worship of cult images to escape persecution, provided the act was merely an external one, disavowed in the heart.
 Prayer was to be made not to the East, but always towards Jerusalem.

 Yet all animal sacrifice was condemned, with a denial that it had been offered by the Patriarchs or in the Torah.
-The Prophets as well as the Christian Apostles were rejected, and of course Paul the Apostle and all his writings.
+The Prophets as well as the Christian Apostles were rejected, as well as Paul the Apostle and all his writings.

 Epiphanius mentions as Elkesai's brother a man called Jekseos (Iεξέος in Hæreses, xix.
 1), and explains the brother's name as being derived from the Hebrew for "hidden power" and Elkesai as "the hidden God."
 Epiphanius records that the saints of the Elcesaites were two women: Martha ("mistress") and Marthana ("our mistress").